librenms/librenms/README.md

 ## Changelog

 ####1.0.0
-* Dropped support for php 5.3 and php 5.4
+* -BREAKING CHANGE- Dropped support for PHP 5.3 and PHP 5.4
 * Allowing for custom drivers
 * UDP support